Joako360/osm2city/doc/manual/preparation.rst

     likely you'll want to use your TerraSync path here.

 PATH_TO_OUTPUT
-    The generated scenery (.stg, .ac, .xml) will be written to this path — specified without triling slash.
+    The generated scenery (.stg, .ac, .xml) will be written to this path — specified without trailing slash.
 If empty then the correct location in PATH_TO_SCENERY is used.
 Note that if you use TerraSync for PATH_TO_SCENERY, you MUST choose a different path here.
 Otherwise, TerraSync will overwrite the generated scenery.
 Unless you know what you are doing, there is no reason not to specify a dedicated path here.
 While not absolutely needed it is good practice to name the output folder the same as ``PREFIX``.
 OSM_FILE
     The file containing OpenStreetMap data.
 See previous chapter :ref:`Getting OpenStreetMap Data <chapter-getting-data-label>`.
 The file should reside in $PREFIX and no path components are allowed (i.e. pure file name).
 BOUNDARY_*